-Many states use AASHTO and ASTM standard specifications for their guardrail components.
-Changes to the state of practice and to guardrail materials have created a need to revise AASHTO Standard Specification M 180-18, Corrugated Sheet Steel Beams for Highway Guardrail, and its associated material standards, including those referenced in M 180-18.
+Many states use AASHTO and American Society for Testing and Materials (ASTM) standard specifications for their guardrail components.
+However, changes to the state of practice and to guardrail materials have created a need to revise AASHTO Standard Specification M 180-18, Corrugated Sheet Steel Beams for Highway Guardrail, and its associated material standards, including those referenced in M 180-18.

-A lack of consistent standards can increase fabrication costs for hardware suppliers and ultimately transportation agencies.
-A manufacturer can spend a significant amount of resources matching one state’s standards only to start completely over to match another state’s standards.
-Consistency of specifications will also help to increase competition, allowing for the possibility of lower hardware costs for transportation agencies.
+A lack of consistent standard specifications can increase fabrication costs for hardware suppliers and ultimately transportation agencies.
+A manufacturer can spend a significant amount of resources matching one state’s standard specifications only to start completely over to match those of another state.
+Consistency of specifications can also help to increase competition, allowing for the possibility of lower hardware costs for transportation agencies.

-Recent years have seen an increased focus on the performance of roadside hardware.
-Research is needed to assure that transportation agencies are specifying and using correct materials in their highway guardrail systems.
+- Recent years have seen an increased focus on the performance of roadside hardware.
+Therefore, research was needed to verify that transportation agencies are specifying and using correct materials in their highway guardrail systems.

 Under NCHRP Project 22-40, “Update to AASHTO M 180-18 and Associated Highway Guardrail Specifications,” Roadsafe, LLC was asked to: (1) perform a comprehensive review of AASHTO M 180-18 and its associated AASHTO and ASTM standards; and (2) proposed language for consideration by AASHTO to incorporate the research results in the next update of the AASHTO M 180-18.